12 Tips for a Bad Credit Makeover (Part 1)

 4. Cut back on your spending by starting a budget.

 At its heart, having a bad credit score means that you have had trouble with managing your money.
-That’s how you’ve ended up with too much debt, or failing to make your bill payments on time.
+That’s how you’ve ended up with too much debt, failing to make your bill payments on time, or having to take out a bad credit loan.
 That’s why a lot of the advice we’ve doled out already is really just advice for how to better manage your finances.

 So if you are trying to fix your bad credit, one of the best things that you can do is take control of your financial situation through starting a budget.
 Budgeting will allow you to plan for how your money gets spent; it will let you see areas where you can cut your spending back; it will help you pay your bills on time, and it will help you put money aside to start tackling your debt.